Kempton Park, South Africa: Communities

-Tembisa is a large township situated to the north of Kempton Park in Ekurhuleni, Gauteng, South Africa.
-It was established in 1957 when Africans were resettled from Alexandra and other areas in Edenvale, Kempton Park, Midrand and Germiston.

 Demographics

 In the census of 2011, the population of Kempton Park consisted of 171,575 people living in 53,777 households.
 47% of the people described themselves as "White", 46% as "Black African" and 2% as "Coloured".
 35% spoke Afrikaans as their first language and 26% spoke English.

 Economy

 Spartan is a large industrial zone which houses many chemical manufacturing and other industrial sites.
 North-west of Kempton Park lies the heavy industry suburb of Modderfontein with one of the main companies there, the AECI Dynamite factory.
 Kempton Park also has a large coal power station named Kelvin power station which supplies power to the City of Johannesburg.
 The Emperor's Palace Casino is also located in Kempton Park, just south of the airport.

 The international airport plays a dominant role in the local economy.
 Several airline and other aviation related companies are headquartered in Kempton Park.
 South African Airways, the flag carrier of South Africa, and subsidiary South African Express have their head offices in Kempton Park.
-Airlink, a regional South African airline, has its headquarters on the grounds of OR Tambo Airport.
 Mango, a low cost airline, is headquartered on the grounds of OR Tambo.
 Federal Air has its headquarters on the OR Tambo grounds.
-1Time had its head office in the Isando Industrial Park.
+1time had its head office in the Isando Industrial Park.
 Safair's head office is in Kempton Park.